farhood80/tetris-game/README.md

 # tetris-game
-a simple tetris game i hope you enjoy :D
+a simple tetris game i created with th e help of https://levelup.gitconnected.com/writing-tetris-in-python-2a16bddb5318 i hope you enjoy :D